ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

 devices reachable when they are in one of the following states:
 ``ON``, ``OFF``, ``STAND_BY``, but the subscription must be done **after** the activation of the controller device (otherwise it will not work).
-Finally, let's say this is a setup procedure and for some reason it is flaky, and we want to retry it up to 3 times.
+Finally, let's say this is a setup procedure and because t is flaky, and we want to retry it up to 3 times with exponential timeouts.

 To do so, we proceed the following way: